-Table 10: Readyop® Notification Groups
+Table 11: ReadyOp® Notification Groups

-The Train Control Center (TCC) shall notify government entities of Streetcar accidents and incidents meeting reporting thresholds mandated by the TxDOT Program Standard.
-TCC will notify SSOA and FTA via the State mandated reporting platform.
-SSOA reporting tool.
-In the event that the accident meets the FTA accident reporting threshold, the Director of Operations Safety will forward the report to the FTA within 2 hours.
+The Train Control Center (TCC) shall notify government entities of Light Rail Transit (LRT) accidents and incidents meeting reporting thresholds mandated by the TxDOT Program Standard.
+TCC will notify Operations Safety and SSOA via the State mandated reporting platform.
+TCC notifies Operations Safety via landline to verify if each event is FTA reportable.
+In the event the accident meets FTA accident reporting thresholds, the Director of Operations Safety will forward the report to the FTA within 2 hours.
 The National Transportation Safety Board (NTSB) is notified within two (2) hours of:

-- A passenger or employee fatality
+- A passenger or employee fatality.

-- Two or more injuries to employees or passengers requiring admission to a hospital
+- Two or more injuries to employees or passengers requiring admission to a hospital.

 - Evacuation on the mainline.

-- Fatality at a rail crossing
+- Fatality at a rail crossing.

 - Substantial Damage meeting the FTA/SSO reporting threshold, as defined by the National Transit Database (NTD) criteria.